quidphp/lemur/README.md

     - [SpecificDuplicate](src/Cms/SpecificDuplicate.php) - Class for the specific duplicate route, to process a row duplication in the CMS
     - [SpecificMulti](src/Cms/SpecificMulti.php) - Class for the specific multi route of the CMS, generates the update form for multiple rows
     - [SpecificMultiSubmit](src/Cms/SpecificMultiSubmit.php) - Class for the submit multi specific route, to process the update of multiple rows in the CMS
+    - [SpecificPosition](src/Cms/SpecificPosition.php) - Class for a route that redirects to the proper specific route according to a position
     - [SpecificRelation](src/Cms/SpecificRelation.php) - Class for the route which manages specific relation - enumSet inputs in the specific form
     - [SpecificSubmit](src/Cms/SpecificSubmit.php) - Class for the submit specific route, to process the update of a row in the CMS
     - [TableRelation](src/Cms/TableRelation.php) - Class for the route which manages table relation, used by some inputs in the CMS